ta1188/senior_project/README.md

   It also accesses the user's camera in order to scan barcodes using the [Quagga.js library](https://serratus.github.io/quaggaJS/)

 ## Approach
- The ECMAScript2015 (ES6) features are used heavily throughout the application.
+ The ECMAScript2015 (ES6) features are used throughout the application.

  Using the built in functionality of the browsers has been the focus throughout this project